-“This time of year, we receive several calls from parents when their child has just eaten a holiday decoration, artificial snow, poinsettia leaf or mistletoe,” said Grant.
+“This time of year, we receive several calls from parents whose child has just eaten a holiday decoration, artificial snow, poinsettia leaf or mistletoe,” she said.

-Grant says to also remember to “childproof” your home if children are visiting over the holidays.
-She said the TPCC receives many calls about children getting into adult medications that are within easy reach.
+Grant says to remember to “childproof” your home if you have visiting children over the holidays.
+She said the poison control center (PCC) receives many calls about children getting into medications that are within easy reach of little ones.

-Some common topics the TPCC receives calls about each holiday season include:
+Some common topics the PCC receives calls about each year include: